 - Report Outages: Contact UW Information Technology Data Center Strategy & Operations(DCSO) at email@example.com or 206-616-6360 to report facilities and/or power issues and outages.

 Initial queries are responded to within 2 business days.
 Network, power and environmental systems are monitored 24 hours a day, 7 days a week for disruptions.
 On-call staff are available for data center outage resolution.

-A UW Information Technology-managed data center with proximity card-controlled access, a stable environment of 65-70 degree temperature, and 40%-50% humidity.
+A UW Information Technology-managed data center with proximity card-controlled access, a stable environment ASHRAE TIA-942 cooling for data centers at 99% of the time.

 5, 6, or 10 Kilowatt maximum power draw per circuit, based on location (10KW in UW Tower).